hilbix/misc/src/README.md

 - udp.c is just a stub for an UDP sender, nothing spectacular, perhaps even too simple to be useful.

-- ipof.c see below, with `make static` it currently is without IDN
+- ipof.c see below, `ipof.static` currently is without IDN (International Domain Names) support

 IPOF